maaretp/legacy/README.md

 ### Exercises

 This folder will hold guides to exercises, like how I run coverage exercise around Gilded Rose or assess Testing Hats to share versatility of tasks in testing in a team.

+### Archives

+This folder holds my twitter and mastodon public notes that I have not yet processed into more consumable formats.
+I take public notes on what I learn and think, and want to have opportunity to learn from patterns over time even when I change tools for ideological reasons.